 Add To Favorites

-Who else in your class plays soccer or collects seashells?
-Make and play this game to find out about interests you share with your classmates.
+Students make and play a fun game to find out about interests they share with classmates.

 Cover the box, except for the pond opening, with paper.
 Attach paper with Crayola School Glue.
 Air-dry the glue.
 With a Crayola Gel Marker, color the box to look like grass.
 Roll out a rope of blue Crayola Model Magic.
 Glue it around the pond’s edge.
 Shape Model Magic trees, flowers, vines, and animals that live around ponds.
-Glue them to your scene.
+Glue them toy the scene.

 Make the fishing bear.
 Create a Model Magic bear and glue it to box.
 Color a craft stick (fishing pole) and attach a piece of string to one end of the pole with glue.
 Press the fishing pole in the bear's paws.
 On the other end of the string, glue a hook.

-Create your fish.
-Next, you and everyone in the class draws a fish on construction paper with Crayola Erasable Colored Pencils.
-Write your name on one side of the fish.
-On the other side, write something about yourself, such as your favorite hobby or sport.
-Color your fish and then erase parts to show scales, fins, and eyes.
-Attach fastener tape to your fish and let it swim in the pond.
+Create the fish.
+Next, students draw a fish on construction paper with Crayola Erasable Colored Pencils.
+Students write their name on one side of the fish.
+On the other side, students write something about themselves, such as a favorite hobby or sport.
+Color the fish and then erase parts to show scales, fins, and eyes.
+Attach fastener tape to the fish and let it swim in the pond.
 Happy fishing for new friends!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho